Mont Ventoux and the Lure mountains

 Full Day

-The ascent of the south-facing slope of the Lure mountains (1,826m / 5,990ft) from St Etienne Les Orgues, the small town which lies at its foot, offers numerous highlights including the chapel of Notre-Dame de Lure and the vast scenery from the top ridge!
-Another interesting feature of the hike is the variety of vegetation types you walk through: first, lavender fields and wild thyme moorlands around the village; then, downy oak woods and black pine groves; as altitude increases, a beech forest where firs are more and more numerous; finally the wide-open beauty of grasslands in the subalpine zone.
-And if coming at the right season, you can learn the names of the flowers from your local guide.
+Moreover, another interesting feature of this south-facing trail is the variety of vegetation types you walk through: first, lavender fields and wild thyme moorlands around the village; then, downy oak woods and black pine groves; and, as elevation increases, a beech forest where firs are more and more numerous; finally, the wide-open beauty of grasslands that are typical of the subalpine zone.
+And if coming at the bloom season, you can learn the names of the flowers from your local guide.

 Rating : challenging (high elevation gain)